Yogaswami: Biography

 In 1961, the 89-year-old Yogaswami broke his hip while feeding his cow, Valli.
 Swami spent months in the hospital, and once released, needed a wheelchair.
 He still meted out his wisdom and guidance throughout his final few years.
-At 3:30 am on a Wednesday in March 1964, Yogaswami passed away at age 91 in Colombuthurai.
+At 3:30 am on a Wednesday in March 1964, Yogaswami died at age 91 in Colombuthurai.
 The whole nation of Sri Lanka stopped when the radio spread news of his Great Departure (mahasamadhi), and devotees thronged to Colombuthurai and Jaffna to bid him farewell.
 Today, a temple complex is being erected in Colombuthurai on the site of the hut where he lived for 50 years.

 Spiritual lineage

-He followed shaivism sect (Shaiva Siddhanta) of Hinduism.
-He belongs to Nandinatha Sampradaya's Kailasa Parampara.
-Saiva siddhanta is prevalent in South India, Sri Lanka and Malaysia.
+He followed the Shaivism sect (Shaiva Siddhanta) of Hinduism, which is prevalent in South India, Sri Lanka and Malaysia.
+He belonged to Nandinatha Sampradaya's Kailasa Parampara.